rabinaa109/pacman-movement/README.md

 # pacman-movement
-This Repository holds the js, css, html files of a moving packman back and forth winthin a given area whaich is done using javascript, html, CSS.
+This Repository holds the js, and html files of a moving packman back and forth winthin a given area whaich is done using javascript, html.